danknights/mice5035/tutorials/07_univariate_stats/README.md

 anova(lm(div ~ bmi * gen))
 ```

-The output should look like this:
+The output should look approximately like this:

 <img src="../../supporting_files/Tutorial07-anova-output.png" width="400" />